JawDri/mutli-source-domain-adaptation-for-OE-and-AR/README.md

 # mutli-source-domain-adaptation-for-OE-and-AR
 This is a repository that contains full documentation about the code implementations of Multi-Source Domain Adaptation for Estimating Occupancy and Recognizing Activities in Smart Buildings paper.

-The code will be added in a maximum of 2 weeks.